davidpk18/discord-tidal-bot/README.md

 # 🎧 Discord Tidal Downloader Bot

-A modern Discord bot that lets users **search for and download Tidal tracks, albums, and playlists** directly from chat.
+A modern Discord bot that lets users *search for and download Tidal tracks, albums, and playlists* remotely **to the owner's database**.
 Built with **Node.js**, **Discord.js v15**, and Google Search API integration.

 ---